otoolep/questdb.io/docs/sqlSELECT.md

 ## SAMPLE BY

 ### Overview
-`SAMPLE BY` is used on time-series data to summarise large datasets into aggregates of hogeneous time chunks.
+`SAMPLE BY` is used on time-series data to summarise large datasets into aggregates of homogeneous time chunks.

 >To use `SAMPLE BY`, one column needs to be designated as `timestamp`.
 Find out more in the **[CREATE TABLE](sqlCREATE.md)** section.